 by Kim Martineau, Lamont-Doherty Earth Observatory

-Kim Martineau is a Science Writer in the Media Relations department at Lamont-Doherty Earth Observatory in Palisades, NY.
+Kim Martineau is a Science Writer at the Lamont-Doherty Earth Observatory in Palisades, NY.

 See also: Faculty Q&A: Sean Solomon on Lamont-Doherty, Earth Science and Space, news.columbia.edu 10/30/201